Iera Echebarría

 Iera Echebarría Fernández (born 20 October 1992) is a Spanish rugby sevens player.
+She also plays for Olímpico RC.

 She competed for Spain at the 2016 Summer Olympics in Brazil.
 She was a member of the Spanish women's sevens squad.
 She was part of the squad that secured the final Olympic spot for the Rio Olympics.

 Echebarría competed at the 2022 Rugby World Cup Sevens in Cape Town.